rockholla/terraform-packer-workshop/intermediate-terraform/exercises/07/README.md

 	status code: 404, request id: 1683C8734D432E26, host id: js1qgCynndvqEXidODbkFDVoUH7l789icE5n335UIX+NoIo4V8AP+7bOWg3X2INoThxIjrV3/Rc=
 ```

 The takeaway here is that `-backend-config` can be provided multiple times, and that the order that they are given in a CLI command overrides any settings from before.
-We've provided a configuration with an invalide bucket name as the final one in the list, thus we get an error telling us our state bucket doesn't exist.
+We've provided a configuration with an invalid bucket name as the final one in the list, thus we get an error telling us our state bucket doesn't exist.

 Back to our main line of the exercise, let's get back into a valid state